 - Run DISM tool to repair Windows image.

 - Use the Command prompt to rebuild your MBR, using the built-in bootrec tool.

-3] If nothing helps, you may have to boot from a Windows Installation media.
+3] If nothing helps, you may have to boot from Windows Installation media.
 Connect the Windows 10 USB flash drive containing Windows installation files in the USB port and press the Power button

 Press Enter or any key to boot from the USB device.